Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Jaguar-engineered powertrain under the hood, a 8-cylinder, 32-valves 510hp unit, while the other one gets its power and torque from a 8-cylinder, 32-valves 318hp engine designed by Toyota.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 On the other hand, taking kerb weight as an important factor into account, the Japanese car offers a considerable difference of 12% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Toyota is significantly less fault-prone, all the models observed together.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Toyota is significantly less fault-prone, at least on all of the models level.
 That's the official data, while our visitors describe reliability of Land Rover with an average rating of 3.8, and models under the Toyota badge with 4.6 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as the British car rank it on average as 2.5, while the one under the competitor's bonnet gets 5.0 out of 5.
+Above it all, drivers of cars with the same engine as the British car rank it on average as 2.5, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyLand Rover is way more agile, reaching 100km/h in 3.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 45km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 13.1 liters of fuel per 100 kilometers (22 mpg), in combined cycle.